nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

 1. Deploy the Café demo application for coffee/tea services.
 1. Add the Bar application and Virtual Server.
 1. Run a load test on your Ingress Controller and the Cafe application.
-1. Scale your Cafe application, and NGINX Ingress up and down, under load.
+1. Scale your Cafe application, and NGINX Ingress up and down.
 1. Change NGINX logging to help troubleshoot pod performance issues.
 1. Set up and run Prometheus and Grafana with Helm, to monitor your cluster, apps and Ingress Controller.
 1. Launch a new application, JuiceShop, and test it.
-1. Enable some of the Advanced features of NGINX, like Error Pages, Sorry pages, Caching, End-to-End Encryptioin, and Blue-Green split traffic testing.
+1. Enable some of the Advanced features of NGINX, like Error Pages, Sorry pages, Caching, End-to-End Encryption, and Blue-Green split traffic testing.

 -------------